Karthick-code/Trip-Planner-Frontend/ReadME.txt

 HOME:
 In home page it displaya the destinations that are added in the database.
+The destinations are displayed in cards. it also has a learn more button which redirects to location in google maps.

 LOGIN:
 In login page we can login with the existing user details.